srujan00123/artharaksha/artha/api/api_endpoints.md

 1. **Income Source Types**:

    - Each income source can be recurring or one-time
-   - Recurring sources require a frequency
+   - Recurring sources require a frequency from the supported list
    - Stop date is optional for recurring sources
    - Only income sources are editable from the frontend

+2. **Supported Frequencies**:

+   - `daily` - Every day
+   - `weekly` - Same day each week
+   - `bi-weekly` - Same day every 2 weeks
+   - `monthly` - Same date each month (handles month-end properly)
+   - `quarterly` - Same date every 3 months
+   - `semi-annually` - Same date every 6 months
+   - `annually` / `yearly` - Same date each year

-2. **Ledger Entries**:
+3. **Ledger Entries**:

    - Automatically created based on source configuration
    - For recurring income without stop date, entries are created up to current date
    - One-time income creates a single ledger entry
    - Ledger is backend-only and not editable from the frontend
+   - Enhanced frequency calculation using `dateutil.relativedelta` for accurate date progression

-3. **Monthly Income Calculation**:
+4. **Monthly Income Calculation**:

-   - Recurring income is converted to monthly equivalent
+   - Only recurring income is included in monthly_income calculation
-   - One-time income is counted only in the month it occurs
+   - One-time income is tracked separately in ledger entries
-   - Total monthly income is the sum of all valid sources
+   - Backend automatically recalculates monthly_income when sources change

-4. **Filtering**:
+5. **Filtering**:

    - Multiple filter options available
    - Date ranges can be specified in multiple formats
    - Analytics can be included in the response
+   - Ledger-specific filtering available via get_income_ledger

-5. **Error Handling**:
+6. **Error Handling**:
    - All endpoints return proper error messages
    - Failed operations are logged for debugging
    - Validation is performed on all inputs
+   - Frequency validation ensures only supported values are accepted

 ## Type Definitions